MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 15. Under the **Include** tab, select **All users**.
 Note the warning message that appears.
 You will address this in the next two steps.

 16. Select the **Exclude** tab.
 To avoid system lockout, as the prior warning message indicated, you want to exclude your Global administrators - in this case, Holly.
 Holly also wants to exclude the other Microsoft 365 pilot project group members for the sake of expediency when testing.
-Once Microsoft 365 goes live, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself and several other Global admins.
-But for now, Holly wants to exclude the entire group. <br/>
+Once Microsoft 365 goes live, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself, the MOD Administrator, and a few other Global admins.
+But for now, Holly wants to exclude the entire pilot project group. <br/>

 	To do so, select **Users and groups**.